aykamko/tag/README.md

-tag - Tag your ag matches
+tag - Tag your ag and ripgrep matches
 ====
 ![revolv++](tag.gif)